The Cultural Paradox of Play

 Practical application

-Learn how to extend your learning by attending on of our upcoming in-person Global·Learn·Connect Conferences.
+Learn how to extend your learning by attending one of our in-person Global·Learn·Connect Conferences and more.

 Meet the Presenters